 His investment ideas and advice are also completely free.

 My third and final suggestion is not a free service.
-It is a share screening service that focuses on the US, the UK, European and Japanese markets.
+It is a stock screening service that includes all the developed markets world-wide (US, the UK, European, Scandinavia and Japan).

 It’s a service I developed that can help you generate a lot of really good investment ideas based on the best time-tested investment strategies I have ever come across.